Real Estate Closing Process & Technology

 Macros and templates are often used to automate certain processes, using two or more separate software programs.
 However, manipulating multiple real estate closing software products to handle a single real estate transaction, not only wastes valuable time, but greatly increases the risk of error, a drawback that defeats the purpose of automating the real estate closing transaction in the first place.

 21st Century Software

-While software products that automate real estate closing document production have been around since at least the early 1990s, the best of today's software designed for real estate lawyers automatically generates closing documents, as well as the each step of the closing process, from start to finish.
+While software products that automate real estate closing document production have been around since at least the early 1990s, the best of today's software designed for real estate lawyers automatically generates closing documents, as well as the calculations for each step of the closing process, from start to finish.

 How Automation Works